Smart meter tariffs can save you a lot of money if you charge an electric car at home

 Bear in mind also that suppliers don’t always list the actual tariff rates and times on their public webpages.
 You normally have to phone up to get the data.

-The Agile Octopus tariff from Octopus Energy is currently unique.
+The Agile tariff from Octopus is currently unique.
 It sets you up with ‘half hourly metering’, normally the preserve of commercial energy users only.
 This scheme gives a different electricity rate for each half hour period during the day (48 slots per 24 hours).
 You need to have your Einstein hat on to work out if it’s the right option for you.